BrainwreckedTech/vcproc/README.md

 Take a screenshot from the beginning (positive seconds) or end (negative seconds) of video.

-This process has two beviors:
+This process has two behaviors:

 > #### A config file from SET exists.